codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 ### Build Runtime

 Build Runtime settings allow you to:
-* Select the runtime environment for the pipeline
-* Select the OS and resource sizes for the pipeline
+* Select the runtime environment, runtime OS and resource sizes for the pipeline
 * Set the minimum disk space for the pipeline build
+* Set the memory-usage threshold for the pipeline, overriding the account-level threshold

-- **Runtime Environment**: The runtime environment for the pipeline.
+**Runtime Environment**: The runtime environment for the pipeline.
 If your account admin has selected a default runtime environment for the account, it is automatically selected.
 You can override the default runtime environment, and select a different one for the pipeline.
 > You need at least [one runtime environment to run the pipeline](#runtime-environments-for-pipeline).

-- **Runtime OS**: Set to Linux by default
+**Runtime OS**: Set to Linux by default
 - **Resources Size**:
   - Small (recommended for 1-2 concurrent steps)
   - Medium (recommended 3-4 steps)
   - Large (recommended 5-6 steps)

 #### Runtime environments for pipelines

 You need at least one runtime environment configured for your account to run a pipeline.
 Runtime environments are available on installing the Codefresh Runner.